-The Coronavirus (aka COVID-19) pandemic has seen us all have to face up to the reality of unprecedented changes to our daily lives.
+The Coronavirus (aka COVID-19) pandemic has seen us all have to face up to the reality of unprecedented changes in our daily lives.

 Quite simply, we must now go online more than ever before in order to conduct our daily business.

-So much so that internet service providers like BT’s Openreach has reported a 20% surge in internet use recently.
+So much so that internet service providers like BT’s Openreach have reported a 20% surge in internet use recently.

-This could be to access information about income protection and benefits on the HMRC website, to check out the new opening times of a local pharmacy, to order groceries online for the first time, or to read the NHS’ COVID-19 related information online.
+This could be to access information about income protection and benefits on the HMRC website, check out the new opening times of a local pharmacy, order groceries online for the first time, or read the NHS’ COVID-19 related information online.

 This is why it’s crucial to ensure that all websites and their content are accessible and inclusive for everyone, including people with disabilities (approximately 20% of people in the UK) and those who speak English as their second language.

-Yet evidence like the Click-Away Pound 2019 survey shows that even before the COVID-19 pandemic, many UK consumer websites aren’t accessible for people with disabilities.
+Yet evidence like the Click-Away Pound 2019 survey shows that even before the COVID-19 pandemic, many UK consumer websites aren’t accessible to people with disabilities.

 For example, the 2019 survey results show that nearly three-quarters of online consumers who are disabled (69%) will click away from websites that they find difficult to use due to the effect of their disability.

-So if people are being told they now have no choice but to go online to access information, services, and goods, what happens if a website is inaccessible for them?
+So if people are being told they now have no choice but to go online to access information, services, and goods, what happens if a website is inaccessible to them?

-It doesn’t bear thinking about given some of the reported waiting times people are spending to get through to organisation’s like HMRC (around 10 hours!) on the telephone.
+It doesn’t bear thinking about given some of the reported waiting times people are spending to get through to organizations like HMRC (around 10 hours!) on the telephone.

 Make your website accessible for free

-Recite Me has a range of features that include text to speech functionality, fully customisable styling features, reading aids and a translation tool with over 100 languages, including 35 text to speech voices.
+Recite Me has a range of features that include text-to-speech functionality, fully customizable styling features, reading aids, and a translation tool with over 100 languages, including 35 text-to-speech voices.

 Ross Linnett, Recite Me CEO and Founder said: “When information is vital, it is vital that information is accessible and inclusive for all.